Ultra Low Emission Zone: Air pollution

+Hospital Admissions

+In 2026, a peer-reviewed study by researchers at Imperial College London examined emergency hospital admissions among adults living within the original central London ULEZ and its predecessor, the Toxicity Charge (T-charge), between 2014 and 2020.
+The study found that annual hospital admission rates for cardiovascular disease were estimated to have fallen by 9.3%, while all-cause emergency admissions fell by 5.1%.
+The authors concluded that the T-charge and central London ULEZ were associated with improved public health outcomes, although the short period between the introduction of the ULEZ and the onset of the COVID-19 pandemic limited the ability to distinguish the effects of the ULEZ from those of the earlier T-charge.

 Vehicle numbers

 The number of non-compliant vehicles entering the zone each day dropped from 35,578, in March 2019, to 26,195 in April of the same year, after the charge was introduced.
 The number further dropped to 23,054 in July 2019.
 The proportion of vehicles which complied with the standards rose from 61% in March 2019 to 74% in September 2019.
 It further rose to 85% in December 2020, including 90% for cars, and the number of non-compliant vehicles dropped to around 12,000 (of which 4,000 were exempt from the charges).

 The total number of vehicles entering Central London each day also dropped from over 102,000 in February 2017 to 89,000 in April 2019.

 In Outer London, the percentage of compliant vehicles rose from 85% in May 2022 when the consultation for expansion was announced, to 90.9% in June 2023 and further jumped to 95.2% in September 2023 following the beginning of charging.

 An April 2024 report stated that diesel sales in London were declining significantly faster than in other areas of the country, with a decline of roughly 40% over four years.